 We are building in pupil assessment to identify where pupils need extra support or intervention, and their level of effort in lessons.
-Currently in years 7 & 8 we are building a model of assessment and will report to parents on a pupil's level of effort and engagement in their AROE lessons.
+Currently in years 7, 8 & 9 we are building a model of assessment and will report to parents on a pupil's level of effort and engagement in their AROE lessons.
+Pupils currently complete a progress assessment each half term, this provides them with an opportunity to reflect on their understanding and thinking about the topic.

-Our vision is for AROE assessments to be part of the reporting system to parents by September 2024, reflecting the model we currently use; Working Towards, Expected Progress, Greater Depth.
+Our vision is for AROE assessments to be part of the Woodlands reporting system in the future, reflecting the model we currently use; Working Towards, Expected Progress, Greater Depth.